-Fancy a hit of sub/dom-light romance blending emotionally withholding Daddy-figures and some borderline cultural clichés thrown in?
+Fancy a hit of sub/dom-light romance blending an emotionally withholding Daddy-figure and some borderline cultural clichés thrown in?
 Grab hold of your speedos and dive into Cole McCade’s new book Just Like That.

 Summer Hemlock returns home (to Omen, Massachusetts) to take up the position of Teacher’s Assistant at his old boarding school, Albin Academy, directly under the eye of his former controlling teacher, Professor Fox Iseya.
 Summer’s hot for teacher and must break out of his shy exterior if he wants to get him.

 If the names and set up sound cartoonish, well, it’s because they are.
 Just Like That is a silly, sexy romp filled with absurd scenarios that make no sense in the real world, but work in this bizarre space McCade creates.

 The “completely, sweetly submissive” Summer and Fox get entangled in a ‘kissing game’ where Summer must earn Fox’s signs of affection in secret.
 When Fox catches sight of Summer doing laps in the school’s pool at night in his speedos, things get a lot steamier (and hilariously, enjoyably over-written – we’re not here for subtlety).